 In 1983 the ColecoVision takes its place at the top of the video game heap.
 It has sold 1.5 million units since its release, moving 900,000 units in ’83 alone beating the mighty 2600, the Intellivision, and Atari’s new 5200 Supersystem.
 There are 29 game publishers producing cartridges for the system, and with the Atari converter, it has the largest game library of any console on the market.
 Although Coleco forcefully pursues licenses for arcade games for their system, they are outmaneuvered on occasion.
 After they forge an agreement with coin-op game maker Centauri for several of their arcade hits including Vanguard and Phoenix, Atari swoops in and snaps up the rights with a higher bid.
 Parker Brothers take a similar action by outbidding Coleco for the Popeye home license.
 In 1983 Coleco announces a partnership with visual effects wizard John Dykstra, winner of the Academy Award for Best Visual Effects for Star Wars.
 Dykstra and his Apogee effects company have produced the effects for several impactful TV spots for the ColecoVision, and the new venture is to have the company designing graphics and concepts for new games on the system.
 It’s not known if anything might have come to fruition through the partnership between Dykstra and Coleco, especially considering Dykstra’s reported desire to create “experimental” games for the company.

 The success of their console is firmly established, so of course, Coleco takes the next seemingly obligatory step and risks it all with a precarious reach for the Holy Grail of video game manufacturers…the Home Computer Conversion!
 First, comes the announcement in 1983 of the ColecoVision Super Game Expansion Module #3, aka the Super Game Module, with a planned retail price of $125.
 This box, the width of the ColecoVision and slightly less thick in height, is inserted into the expansion slot and features 128K of extra memory, allowing room for souped-up versions of games that will be yet another step closer to flawless interpretations of the arcade originals, including enhanced graphics and added game elements such as intermissions and the ability to save players’ high scores and initials.
 These are facilitated by a high-speed storage drive in the Super Game Module that accepts what are originally referred to by Coleco as Super Game Wafers; small tape cartridges 3/16-inch thick that, with a 500K storage capacity, hold 125 times the information of a 4K Atari 2600 cartridge.
 About the size of a business card, inside is near 50ft. of 1/8″ magnetic tape.
-The media is otherwise known as the stringy floppy, made by a company called Exatron.
-The company also markets standalone versions of the technology for computers such as the Commodore VIC-20.
+The media is otherwise known as the stringy floppy and the hardware to play it the MicroDrive, made by a company called Exatron.
+The company, eventually changing their name to Entrepo, also markets standalone versions of the technology for computers such as the Commodore VIC-20.

 To be Included with the Super Game Module are two enhanced versions of current ColecoVision games: Super Buck Rogers Planet of Zoom, and Super Gorf.
 “Super” versions of Donkey Kong, Donkey Kong Junior, Zaxxon, Turbo, Smurf: Rescue in Gargamel’s Castle, Subroc and Time Pilot will be available for purchase.
 The arcade adaptations are intended not only to match their source games for gameplay but would actually contain extra screens and gameplay features.
 The Super Game Module is previewed at the New York Toy Fair in February of 1983 and given a release date of July.
 Continued problems with the performance of the stringy floppy drive and Exatron’s inability to meet production rates of the drive required by Coleco lead the toy company to shelve the Super Game Module mid-way through the year.
 It is also likely that another project coming to fruition in the company labs has captured most of the company’s attention and resources away from the SGM, a project developed via 34 million dollars of R&D cash: what is originally referred to as the Computer Expansion Module.
 Talk had been floating around from Coleco since the introduction of the ColecoVision of a keyboard-only computer expansion priced at a mere $100.
 Now dubbed the ADAM Family Computer System, the company is going all in: one version is an entire stand-alone home computer system with printer and tape storage, and the other a package that includes the same equipment but plugs into the ColecoVision game unit and takes on the Expansion Pack #3 label.